aa351368/mollyv2/README.md

 ## Daemon

 The project includes `mollyd`, a daemon process that runs in the background.
-It can be configured via command-line arguments and a configuration file.
+By default, it logs button events to syslog.
+It can be configured to run any command in response to events.

 ### Configuration